Blog

 • Using Windows Update,

-• Installing applications from the Microsoft Store,
+• Installing apps from the Microsoft Store,

 • System security updates.